vidarr/ringbuffer/readme.md

     return;

 }

 ```

 That's all that is to facilitating a Ringbuffer as a cache.

+Notice that in this interface, we did away with the `void*` nuisance by
+hiding it.
+This does not solve the main problem - the implementation of our buffer cache
+still struggles with types unsafety, but it does not forward this unsafe
+bit to the user of our interface.
+We cannot get rid of this problem, but we can prevent the users of our interface
+to have to deal with it, at least.

 ### Writing simple code: Nested Ifs